google/oss-fuzz/docs/faq.md

 # Frequently Asked Questions

-## Why do you use a [different issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list) for reportig bugs in the fuzz targets?
+## Why do you use a [different issue tracker](https://bugs.chromium.org/p/oss-fuzz/issues/list) for reportig bugs in fuzz targets?

 Security control is important for the kind of issues that oss-fuzz detects.
 We will reconsider github issue tracker once there are access control